malierel/bettervlsub/README.md

 * Pick a result and click **Download selection**; confirm the subtitle saves next to the video (or in the configured working directory) and loads automatically.
 * Repeat a search with network temporarily unavailable to confirm the extension reports an error quickly instead of hanging.
 * Optional: enable "Enable debug logging" in the Config screen to surface additional diagnostics in VLC logs while troubleshooting; the setting is saved with other VLSub options.
+* Manual test checklist for regressions:
+  * Redirect handling: point to a known redirecting subtitle link and confirm the download completes without user action.
+  * Rate limiting: when the server returns 429/503, verify the UI shows “OpenSubtitles is rate-limiting or busy; please try again later.”
+  * Atomic writes: simulate a locked target subtitle file and confirm VLSub reports the path and falls back to manual download without leaving partial files.
+  * Repeated searches: perform multiple back-to-back searches (hash and name) and ensure the UI remains responsive without growing memory noticeably.

 #### Limitation: